pluto-skyrimvr/pluto-skyrimvr.github.io/README.md

 [Bethesda Plugin Manager for Mod Organizer DLL Fix](https://www.mediafire.com/file/mi811ntoaswxb1f/bsplugins.dll/file): The original DLL is outdated and does not work with the latest Mod Organizer 2.

 # Mod List

+## OpenComposite
+[Skyrim VR OpenComposite Fixes Custom Build](https://www.nexusmods.com/skyrimspecialedition/mods/85389): (Optional) It improves performance for the OpenXR devices such as Meta Quest by skipping SteamVR(OpenVR) layer.
+Download the Main.
+Use Root builder.
+A downside is that you cannot name your character in game because it does not have VR keyboard.
+You will have to use its INI if you have to name your character.
+I do not mind personally.

 ## Core
 [SKSE VR](https://skse.silverlock.org/)\
 [Unofficial High Definition Audio Project](https://www.nexusmods.com/skyrimspecialedition/mods/18115): Improves vanilla audio quality greatly including voices.\